-- Called the eutectic point (H2O-NaCl system: -21°C and 23.3% NaCl by mass) - The lowest temperature at which a composition can be completely liquid
+- Called the eutectic point - The lowest temperature at which a composition can be completely liquid

 Binary system with a compound (1)

 - A stoichiometric binary compound such as AB is represented by a vertical line.
 This shows the range of temperatures over which it is stable - Compound AB melts congruently in Fig. 7.8(a) because it changes directly from solid AB to liquid of the same composition at temperature T_3 . - Important for understanding crystallization paths